Erin’s Recipe Rundown

 - Bell Peppers: You can use any color you like, except green bell peppers.
 I like to use red bell pepper so it contrasts with the green spinach in this breakfast bake!

-- Cheese: You can make this with cheddar cheese, moneterey jack, pepper jack or dairy-free cheese.
+- Cheese: You can make this with cheddar, Monterey jack, pepper jack, or dairy-free cheese.
 I usually make this with VioLife dairy-free cheese.

 How to Make Gluten-Free Breakfast Casserole

-After the veggies have cooked, add the spinach and let it wilt for just a few minutes.
+- Add the spinach: Let it wilt for just a few minutes.
 I also love the pretty colors in this casserole with the the red pepper and spinach!

-Many breakfast casseroles use soaked bread for texture – but I keep this breakfast casserole gluten-free by adding frozen hashbrowns.
+- In a separate bowl: Combine the remaining ingredients.
+Many breakfast casseroles use soaked bread for texture, but I keep this breakfast casserole gluten-free by adding frozen hashbrowns.
 They make it hearty and give it a great consistency.

 Make it Dairy-Free